-From 1 July 2016, NSW Fair Trading became responsible for safety regulation of advanced (‘smart’) electrical meters and related installation work under the Electricity Supply Amendment (Advanced meters) Act 2016 (the amending Act) to the Electricity (Consumer Safety) Act 2004 and Regulation 2015.
+NSW Fair Trading is responsible for safety regulation of electrical meters and related installation work under the Gas and Electricity (Consumer Safety) Act 2017 and Regulation 2018.

 You must supply Fair Trading with a copy of your ‘safety management system’ which shows how you will follow the Code for the safe installation of electricity meters in NSW.
 Fair Trading might ask you to make changes to the safety management system before it is accepted.
 Send us your safety management system by email to firstname.lastname@example.org.

 The following meter providers have safety management systems accepted by Fair Trading and can operate in NSW:

 - Plus ES

 - Select Solutions Group

 - Spotless Advanced Metering

 You must supply Fair Trading with copies of the smart meter Certificate of Compliance for Electrical Work (CCEW).
 You can do this on behalf of the electrician who completes the work.
 Send us your smart meter results in batches by email to meterCCEW@customerservice.nsw.gov.au.